codemissions/flutter-video-streaming-app/README.md

 flutter run
 ```

-To run videos you will need to connect a physical device connected to your mac os laptop.
+To run videos you will need a physical device connected to your mac os laptop.

 Author: Tobechukwu Osakwe
 Copyright: Hakin9 Media